deepuhifi/RSAT/Readme.md

 This is an ReadMe file to explain the workings of the RSAT tool with some modfication done to work with latest packages.

+This is a part of my Masters Thesis on "Cryto Attacks via Logical/ Algebraic means".
+RSAT tool is used for the Logical Cryptanalysis of RSA algorithm upto 1024 bits.

+Deepak kumar 2232709@swansea.ac.uk

 Tested in Kali Linux 2023.2 WSL

 # Requirements